SCHOLARLY WORK

 AUTHORED AND EDITED BOOKS

-BOOKS THAT INCLUDE ROCHELLE’S ESSAYS
+BOOKS INCLUDING ROCHELLE’S ESSAYS